MikroElektronika/necto_demos/demos/bare_metal/demomotor/project/README.md

 # Bare Metal Motor Demo

 This is a simple example of motor application using only Bare Metal code with Brushless 17 Click Board and [BLDC Motor with Hall sensor](https://www.mikroe.com/motor-bldc-42blf01-with-hall-sensor).
+It rotates the motor in 2 directions - clockwise and counter-clockwise.
+User specifies the sweep time and duty cycle goes from 40% to 100% and back during 2 sweep periods.

 ---